justinldiaz/tic_tac_toe_jquery_refactor/README.md

 ####Hints
 * Use the [docs](https://api.jquery.com/).
 They outline the full jQuery API on the front page.
 Try using <ctrl> + F to search particular keywords.
 Otherwise, Google should get you what you're looking for.
+* Test your changes as you go!

+####Bonus Challenge Ideas
+* Allow your user to "undo" moves (requires keeping track of the game's state).
+* Create a mode where the computer plays against the user.
+Consider looking up how to put in a small time delay so that the computer's moves aren't instant.
+SUPER BONUS: Allow the user choose which mode to use at the beginning of the game.